broncowdd/BoZoN/readme.md

 The share link is the file link in the admin's view (you can also access it by the button link on the file.)

 ## Required
-Php 5 min, php5-gd, ZipArchive
+php5 or more, php5-gd, ZipArchive

 # Version history